oimyounis/gott/README.md

 ## Project Status
 ### In BETA
 - GOTT is currently in a BETA stage.
 All planned features fully work as tested while developed.
-Still, there is room for improvement and more testing & optimizing are needed.
+Still, there is room for improvement.
+More tests and optimizations are needed.

 ### Planned for v1 (MQTT v3.1.1)
 - [x] Ping (client -> server)